peleiden/bug-free-guacamole/noter/dyb-videns-nlp.md

 - Fundet via LUKE
 - https://arxiv.org/abs/1909.04164
 - 9 sep 2019
+- builds a local graph on the sequence level which is grown by a generative model with each new token

 ## KEPLER
 - Fundet via LUKE
 - https://arxiv.org/abs/1911.06136
 - 13 nov 2019
+- optimizes over a joint task of both performing masked language modelling and a novel knowledge graph objective requiring the model to learn knowledge embeddings

 ## WKLM
 - Fundet via LUKE